Rui Pires: Paços de Ferreira

 On 26 July 2021, Pires returned to Portugal and joined Paços de Ferreira on loan.
 His loan was made permanent after a successful loan.

-During his time with Paços Ferreira, Rui showed his capabilities on the European stage, making two appearances in the 2021–22 UEFA Europa Conference League qualifiers against Tottenham Hotspurs.
+During his time with Paços de Ferreira, Rui showed his capabilities on the European stage, making two appearances in the 2021–22 UEFA Europa Conference League qualifiers against Tottenham.

 Lion City Sailors

 On 29 June 2023, it was reported by the Portuguese press that Pires had moved to Singapore to play for Lion City Sailors.
 He was officially announced as the new signing for the team on 14 July 2023 signing a two-year contract however, as the foreign quota for the league slot is full, Pires will be registered in the club 2023–24 AFC Champions League matches instead.
-On 26 July 2023, Pires make his debut for the club in a friendly match against Tottenham Hotspurs at the Singapore National Stadium.
+On 26 July 2023, Pires make his debut for the club in a friendly match against Tottenham at the Singapore National Stadium.
 On 20 September 2023, Pires played his first official game for the club in the 2023–24 AFC Champions League group stage fixture against Thai club Bangkok United in a 2–1 lost.

 On 18 July 2024, Pires make his league debut in a 5–0 lost to Tampines Rovers.
-During the 2024–25 ASEAN Club Championship against Indonesian club Borneo Samarinda, he picked up his second yellow card 35 seconds after receiving the first yellow where he sees red for the first time of his career.
+During the 2024–25 ASEAN Club Championship against Indonesian club Borneo Samarinda, he picked up his second yellow card 35 seconds after receiving the first yellow where he saw red for the first time of his career.

 Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 1–2 defeat.

+On 22 September 2025, Pires scored his first career goal in a 7–0 win over Tanjong Pagar United.

+Preah Khan Reach Svay Rieng

+On 11 July 2026, Pires signed for Cambodian Premier League club Preah Khan Reach Svay Rieng.